 Where are Hasidic Jews from?

 Although the Jewish religion is over 2500 years old, Ultra Orthodox Hasidic culture began only around 250 years ago - in Eastern Europe.
-A new movement was introduced that emphasized physical activity over studying text.
+A new movement was introduced that emphasized physical activity (example: dancing) over studying text (example: reading Talmudic books).
 This movement had a heightened fraternal nature to it - participants formed extremely close-knit communities that centered around a grand rabbi leader (known as a 'Rebbe').
 The movement survived through oppression, mass emigration and the Holocaust and is now located mainly in the USA and Israel.
 However, Hasidic Jewish community affiliations are based on the town or city where their families lived in Europe.
 There are dozens of sects - corresponding to various places of origin.
 For example, one of the largest sects is 'Satmar' - named for the city of Satu Mare in Romania.

 The fundamental principle of Hasidic Jewish beliefs and practices is: "change nothing."
 The way that everything was back in Europe is how it should continue perpetually.
 This applies to language, clothing, food and every other aspect of their lifestyle.
 Yiddish is the default language.
 Yiddish is a unique language whose basis is German mixed with Polish, Russian, Hebrew, and English.
 Gender roles are traditional, and genders are kept separated almost all of the time (in school, synagogue, etc).
 Marriages are arranged, usually at age 17, 18 or 19.
 The Hasidic community is very fraternal - men and boys spend a significant amount of time in the synagogue together.
 Often they will also participate in feast gatherings with the Rebbe which entail joyous singing & dancing.
 The Rebbe is the absolute leader of the sect and he will rule on all religious beliefs and practices.
 Physical modesty is paramount - bodies must be covered fully and all clothing is formal.